What counts as a workers compensation claim?

 – None

-– Horticulture workers not using motorized machines
+– Horticulture workers are not using motorized machines

 – Licensed real estate brokers